17.3 C

 Safe For: Dogs and cats

-Health Benefits: Green beans are a good source of fiber, iron, and vitamins.
+Benefits to Health: Green beans are a good source of vitamins, iron, and fiber.
 They have minimal calories, so can be a great fit for pets on a weight loss diet too.

 dog eating green beans